top of page

 She might be onto something.
 Waitai in te reo Māori is ocean water and she points out that we are all connected by oceans and waterways.
 Cultural activism for positive change and tolerance acknowledges this connectedness.

 The band’s core voices are female.
 They bring complex three-way harmonies and rhythms and the soundscapes range from ethereal to warrior-like.
 “There are no dainty flowers in this band,” quips Kamira.
-The men bring their masculine dynamic in support roles–often bass, drums and hard rhythms.
+The men bring their masculine dynamic in support roles – often bass, drums and hard rhythms.

 The constantly changing and eclectic line up of musicians from Aotearoa and overseas are selected based on instruments, voices and location.
-Each musician brings their own flavour making each concert an unexpected and unique experience for everyone–both on and off stage.
+Each musician brings their own flavour making each concert an unexpected and unique experience for everyone – both on and off stage.

-Musicians learn the material online until just before each concert, when they get together in person to bring it all together.
+Musicians learn the material online until just before each concert, when they get together for rehearsals in person to bring it all together.
 “You need skilled musicians for that to work,” says Kamira, “and WAI.TAI has been fortunate to have had those in abundance.”
 The results are incredible.

 ...
 COME BACK LATER FOR MORE NEWS.